Orientation in Hattiesburg

 Send final transcripts to Admissions.
 Recently graduated high school seniors should send a final official transcript that reflects all grades earned during their senior year and date of graduation.
 New transfer students should send a final official transcript (with no work in progress) from the last college or university attended before the first day of classes begin.

 Get excited about Golden Eagle Welcome Week.
 Golden Eagle Welcome Week (GEWW) is how we welcome new students to campus in a big way!
 This is a fun experience that will help you meet people and learn more about how to have a successful first year at Southern Miss!

 Frequently Asked Questions

 Orientation is registration for all new degree-seeking students at Southern Miss.
 You will meet with an academic advisor to create your class schedule in addition to learning other essential information about becoming a student at Southern Miss.

 Freshman Orientation on the Hattiesburg campus is a two-day (overnight) event.
 Students and families should plan to check in to Freshman Orientation between 8:30-9:30 a.m. on Day One and stay on campus through mid-afternoon on Day Two.
-Transfer Orientation and Transfer Summer Orientation are one-day events, and students should plan to check in between 8:30 – 9:30 a.m. and be on campus for approximately 4-5 hours after check-in.
+Transfer Orientation is a one-day event, and students should plan to check in between 8:30 – 9:30 a.m. and be on campus for approximately 4-5 hours after check-in.